 She then took her fight further by hiring Chester Arthur, then a 24-year-old lawyer newly admitted to the bar, to file a civil suit against the Third Avenue Railway Company.
 (Arthur would go on to become Vice-President of the United States under President James Garfield, before ascending to the presidency when Garfield was assassinated in 1881.)

 Together, they won their case in 1855, with Brooklyn Circuit Court Judge William Rockwell stating, "Colored persons...had the same rights as others and could neither be excluded by any rules of the company, nor by force or violence."

 Jennings was awarded damages in the amount of $250, plus costs of $25 (nearly $8,000 today), and within a few years, all of the city's streetcar lines were open to African Americans.

 What became of Elizabeth Jennings?
-Though in the spotlight while her civil suit was adjudicated, she would go on to lead a quiet life, stepping away from the public eye.
+Though in the spotlight while her civil suit was adjudicated, she would step away the public eye and lead a quiet life, .

 In 1860, Jennings married a man named Charles Graham.
 Their only son, Thomas J. Graham, fell ill and died in infancy in 1863.
 Charles passed away a few years later in 1867.